 Beyond the classroom, students benefit from their work with clinical supervisors, who provide a wealth of expertise about natural resources and environmental law.
 Additionally, we have faculty who hold expertise in complementary areas such as agricultural law, environmental legal research, renewable energy transactions, and environmental crimes.
 In sum, our students are part of a strong community of faculty and mentors that support them as they undertake their legal studies and careers.

-Irma Russell became Dean of The University of Montana School of Law on July 1, 2009.
-Prior to coming to Montana, Dean Russell was the NELPI Professor and Director of the National Energy-Environment Law & Policy Institute at the University of Tulsa College of Law.
+Irma Russell served as the Dean of The University of Montana School of Law from July 2009 to May 2014.
+Prior to coming to Montana, Professor Russell was the NELPI Professor and Director of the National Energy-Environment Law & Policy Institute at the University of Tulsa College of Law.

-Dean Russell's areas of expertise include environmental law and ethics.
-Her courses include Environmental Law, International Environmental Law, Natural Resources Law, Administrative Law, Environmental Law Seminar, International Environmental Law Seminar, and Environmental Justice Seminar.
+Professor Russell's areas of expertise include environmental law and ethics.
+Her courses have included Environmental Law, International Environmental Law, Natural Resources Law, Administrative Law, Environmental Law Seminar, International Environmental Law Seminar, and Environmental Justice Seminar.

 In practice, Russell represented potentially responsible parties, government entities, lenders, and other clients on issues arising under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and the National Environmental Policy Act (NEPA), wetlands designation, site mitigation, and other environmental issues.
 She served as the Liaison of the ABA Environmental Section to the Association of American Law Schools and Chair of the Strategic Response Committee of the ABA Environmental Section.
 She was founding Chair of the Memphis Bar Association Environmental Law Section and served as Chair of the Tennessee Bar Association Environmental Section.